cotejer/cotejer.github.io/resume.md

 ### *Graduate*

-- NSERC Graduate PhD Scholarship ($21,000 for three years)
+- NSERC Graduate PhD Scholarship
-- FRQNT Graduate PhD Scholarship ($21,000)
+- FRQNT Graduate PhD Scholarship
-- Graduate Scholarship (Perimeter Scholars International / University of Waterloo, $30,000)
+- Graduate Scholarship (Perimeter Scholars International / University of Waterloo)
-- FRQNT Master’s Scholarship ($17,500 per year for two years)
+- FRQNT Master’s Scholarship

 ### *Undergraduate*

 - Academic scholarships in 2016, 2017, and 2018. ($4000 per year)
-- Undergraduate Award in Physics and Astronomy 2017-2018.
+- Undergraduate Award in Physics and Astronomy 2017 - 2018.
-- Undergraduate Award in Mathematics 2017-2018.
+- Undergraduate Award in Mathematics 2017 - 2018.
 - David Savage Prize in Physics and Mathematics 2019.
 - University Prize in Physics and Astronomy 2019.